-Original or certified copies of Belize land documents register with the Lands Department in the Ministry of natural Resources are proof of ownership.
+Original or certified copies of Belize land documents registered with the Lands Department in the Ministry of Natural Resources are proof of ownership.
 Any land transaction in Belize will require proof of ownership.
 Oftentimes, these documents are misplaced or sometimes destroyed.
 A certified copy can be obtain from the Lands Department but relevant information must be provided for the document to be found.
 Over the years, the Lands Department has made great effort to computerize its systems and while this should have made data more readily available for the public, some experiences may dispute this.

-The land title Unit is responsible for those properties that are located in undeclared areas.
+The Land Title Unit is responsible for those properties that are located in undeclared areas.
 These are transfered with conveyances and deeds in a system that closely follows procedures that have been in place since the start of land distribution in Belize.
 A certified copy of any registered instrument can be purchase by providing details.
 Without specific information the Department cannot locate registered document.

 Officers at the Land Department service the public in several sections each usually having a line.
-Frontline officers accept documents to be registered with the Department after thourough checking and process pick up of registered originals.
+Frontline officers accept documents to be registered with the Department after thorough checking and process pick up of registered originals.
 They also provide copies of requested registered documents and inform about the status of documents being processed.
 There is line for Debt Management where information about taxes can be obtained and a cashier line to pay taxes and fees. the Mapping Section also has a service line.

 If you do not want to travel to Belmopan or like waiting in a line, a trip to the Lands Department is likely to create some frustration for you, Officers are generally helpful but cannot retrieve your documents if proper information is not being presented.
 If you need someone to stand in line for you our service is always available.
 Contact us